 Most emergency physicians participate in the first track of the QPP: MIPS.
 MIPS includes four performance categories: Quality, Cost, Improvement Activities, and Promoting Interoperability (formerly Meaningful Use).
-Performance on these four categories (which are weighted) roll up into an overall score that translates to an upward, downward, or neutral payment adjustment that providers receive two years after the performance period (for example, performance in 2019 will impact Medicare payments in 2021).
+Performance on these four categories (which are weighted) roll up into an overall score that translates to an upward, downward, or neutral payment adjustment that providers receive two years after the performance period (for example, performance in 2023 will impact Medicare payments in 2025).

 If you see a minimum number of Medicare patients, have a small amount of Medicare charges, or provide a small number of services to Medicare beneficiaries, you may be excluded.
 You'll need your National Provider Identifier (NPI) number to determine your eligibility.

 ACEP continually advocates on behalf of emergency physicians to reduce provider burden and help our members succeed in the program.
 Every year, CMS updates program requirements through federal regulatory rulemaking and ACEP actively comments on these regulations.
-A summary of our comments on the last rule that sets policies for 2019 is found below.
-Also found below is a summary of the final policies CMS has adopted for 2019.

 ACEP also provides our members with helpful tools to report in MIPS.
 Thousands of emergency physicians are now using CEDR to meet the Quality Reporting requirements and participating in E-QUAL to meet the Improvement Activities requirements.